Running Totals

 Now we can see the RUNNING_TOTAL restart for the 2nd week.

-This page was built using Count, the first notebook built around SQL.
+This page was built using Count.
 It combines the best features of a SQL IDE, Data Visualization Tool, and Computational Notebooks.
 In the Count notebook, each cell acts like a CTE, meaning you can reference any other cell in your queries.

 This makes not only for far more readable reports (like this one) but also a much faster and more powerful way to do your analysis, essentially turning your analysis into a connected graph of data frames rather than one-off convoluted queries and CSV files.
 And with a built-in visualization framework, you won't have to export your data to make your charts.
 Go from raw data to interactive report in one document.